kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 ## Introduction

 One of the main features of kyma is its ability to run serverless functions.
-Currently this feature is implemented using the open source project [kubeless.io](https://github.com/kubeless/kubeless).
-With the focus shift towards knative kubeless.io will be replaced with a knative based function runtime controller (called knative-functions from here on).
+Currently this feature is implemented using the open source project [kubeless](https://github.com/kubeless/kubeless).
+With the focus shift towards knative will be replaced with a [knative](https://github.com/knative) based function runtime controller (called knative-functions from here on).

 ## Problem

-As long as neither knative-serving / knative-build nor the knative-functions itself provides a stable API it shall be an experimental feature to use the new function controller.
+As long as neither [knative-serving](https://github.com/knative/serving) / [knative-build](https://github.com/knative/build) nor the knative-functions itself provide a stable API it shall be an experimental feature to use the new function controller.

-Switching the runtime should provide a similar user experience as with the currently available kubeless.io runtime.
+Switching the runtime should provide a similar user experience as with the currently available kubeless runtime.
 This includes CRUD operations for the functions from within the user interface as well as monitoring / alerting and  backup / restore.

 ## Goal

 * Clearly show problems and provide possible solutions.
 * Propose next steps for integration of the new controller runtime.
-* Provide a migration path from kubeless.io to the new runtime
+* Provide a migration path from kubeless to the new runtime

 ## Problems

 ### Multiple Runtimes

-Currently kubeless.io is installed by default as a core component into every kyma installation.
-Technically it is easily possible to install the knative-functions in parallel with kubeless.io.
+Currently kubeless is installed by default as a core component into every kyma installation.
+Technically it is easily possible to install the knative-functions in parallel with kubeless.

-#### Sole Installation
+#### 'Solo' Installation

 Installing only one of the runtimes requires changes in the current installation approach for kubeless. kubeless is currently not a separate module.
 This means its installation cannot be disabled at the moment.
 Moving kubeless to its own module is a major task.
 Due to the fact that the use of kubeless will be discontinued we advise against this solution.